davidvrba/From-Simple-Transformations-to-Highly-Efficient-Jobs/installation-notes.md

 sudo /home/student/From-Simple-Transformations-to-Highly-Efficient-Jobs/conf/python_installation.sh student
 ```
 * Note: It assumes that your home folder is /home/student.
 If it is not, you need to change the commands accordingly.

-* For running jupyter on EC2 pass as second argument the public DNS